riddhibhuva/COMP6721_Winter2023_GroupF/README.md

 To run this project using Anaconda Navigator or Jupyter Notebook, you will first need to create a new environment with Python 3 installed and activate it.
 Then, clone the repository and install the required packages within the environment.
 Finally, you can click on "Run all" within the environment using Jupyter interface in the terminal or a run each code cell in Jupyter Notebook one by one.

+# Acknowledgements

+We would like to thank the dataset authors for making the dataset available to the public.